GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/phabricator.rst

 You can also specify a template used for converting the project slug into a Taskwarrior tag.
 Templating happens after any substitutions.

-For example, to prefix all incoming labels with the string 'phab_' (perhaps to differentiate them from any existing tags you might have), you could add the following configuration option::
+For example, to prefix all incoming tags with the string 'phab_' (perhaps to differentiate them from any existing tags you might have), you could add the following configuration option::